jineshcodes/jineshcodes.github.io/_posts/2022-01-13-ace-amazon-lp-questions.markdown

 * [Read Dave Anderson's blog about LP - Interviewing at amazon.][dave]

+Feel free to read other posts related to interview prep and experience on [jinesh.codes/interview](https://jinesh.codes/interview)

 Note: Please read this site's disclaimer under about me.

 [star]: https://in.indeed.com/career-advice/interviewing/how-to-use-the-star-interview-response-technique